GionatanG/skmoefs/README.rst

 .. -*- mode: rst -*-

-skmoefs
+SKMoefs
 ============

-scikit-learn is a Python module for machine learning specifically built for Multi-Objective Evolutionary Fuzzy Systems
+SKMoefs is a Python module for machine learning specifically built for Multi-Objective Evolutionary Fuzzy Systems.
+It takes inspiration by the Scikit-Learn principles and their classes are all ScikitLearn's estimators.
+In addition, it builds upon Platypus, a library that deals with multi-objective algorithms.

 Installation